Tim10F8/Winslop/README.md

 No cloud, no assistants, no magic.
 Everything is local, deterministic and reversible.

-Under the hood it’s a very small, very focused fork of CrapFixer.
+Under the hood this is a very small, very focused fork of my earlier project CrapFixer.
+Localization never really happened there.
+Winslop will likely get it soon, mostly because the codebase is drastically smaller.
 Nothing fancy.
 Just tools.